-Having a long history, Beijing snacks win universal praise about wide varieties, superior materials and elaborate making.
-It combines the snacks of many ethnic groups such as Han, Hui, Mongol and Manchu, as well as Ming and Qing palace snacks.
+Having a long history, Beijing street food win universal praise for their wide varieties, superior materials and careful preparation.
+They combine the snacks of many ethnic groups such as Han, Hui, Mongol and Manchu, as well as Ming and Qing palace snacks.

-It is a pouch-shaped crispy-skinned roll filled with different fillings, including traditional taste of pork with scallion, pork with leek and pork with fennel, etc. Owing to its reasonable price, it is a very popular snack in Beijing.
+It is a pouch-shaped crispy-skinned roll filled with different fillings, including traditional taste of pork with scallion, pork with leek and pork with fennel, etc. Reasonably priced, it is one of a popular Beijing street food in this city.
 If you like pan-fried dumplings, you might also love this.

 Cream Fried Cakes are made of flour, egg, cream, white sugar and vanilla powder.
-The dough is made with boiling water, so cakes usually bulge into ball shape after frying in the oil, and then be scooped up when they turn to golden in color and finally covered with white sugar.
-It is a kind of nutritious snack.
+The dough is made with boiling water, so cakes usually bulge into a ball shape after frying in the oil.
+They are scooped up when they turn golden in color and finally covered with white sugar.
+It is a nutritious Beijing snack.

-As one of the old special snacks in Beijing, it is featured sweet and glutinous with thick smell of soybean flour.
-The raw materials include rhubarb rice flour, sweetened bean paste, white sugar, sesame oil, sweet osmanthus and nuts.
-Literally, the Chinese name means a donkey rolls on the ground, which vividly describes the making process of the stuffed rolls with bean flour.
+As one of the old special Beijing street food in this city, it is sweet and glutinous with a strong taste of soybean flour.
+The ingredients include rhubarb rice flour, sweetened bean paste, white sugar, sesame oil, sweet osmanthus and nuts.
+Literally, the Chinese name means a donkey rolls on the ground, which vividly describes the process of rolling the stuffed rolls in bean flour.

-This snack has a long history dated back to the Song Dynasty (960 AD - 1279 AD).
-It is basically made of pork liver and intestines, with the blending of garlic, bamboo shoot, celery, carrot, and potato starch solution.
-It is called fried liver but it is just like a thick soup actually.
-It is a good choice to eat for breakfast with the steamed stuffed buns.
+It has a long history dating back to the Song Dynasty (960 AD - 1279 AD).
+It is basically made of pork liver and intestines, with a blend of garlic, bamboo shoot, celery, carrot, and potato starch solution.
+It is called fried liver, but it is really just like a thick soup.
+This Beijing traditional street food is a good choice to eat for breakfast with the steamed stuffed buns.

 As a traditional folk snack, Yellow Pea Cake was introduced to the Qing Court (1644 AD - 1911 AD) and it was famous for being favored by Empress Dowager Cixi.
-With main materials of fine peas, so it is a seasonable snack usually offered in spring.
-The pieces of cake taste very pleasant and smooth, cool and refreshing, and it is soft that just melt in the mouth.
+The main ingredient being fine peas, it is a seasonal snack usually offered in spring.
+The pieces of cake taste very pleasant and smooth, cool and refreshing, and it is so soft that it just melts in the mouth.

 Being different from small steamed buns, the Steamed Pork Dumplings have a unique shape with the top open, like a pomegranate.
 Traditionally, fillings can be mix of lean meat, radish, Chinese cabbage and fish sauce, but there are also vegetarian ones offered in some restaurants.
 The steamed dumplings taste delicious especially with vinegar and the minced garlic.

 As one of the traditional local snack of Beijing, it is made of sticky rice with fillings of sesame seeds, peach kernels, shelled melon seeds, green plum and sugar.
-The ball-shaped white cakes taste sticky and soft, and can be found all the year round in Beijing.
+The ball-shaped white cakes taste sticky and soft, and can be found in the city all the year round.

-Sachima, also spelled Shaqima is originated from a kind of Manchu pastry, which is now regarded as one of the most famous Beijing pastries served at all seasons.
-The making of this snack is simple: add eggs into the flour, roll the pasta into noodles, and then fry them into golden color; at last, mix the cool noodles thoroughly with the syrup of white sugar, honey and cream.
+Sachima, also spelled Shaqima, is originated from a kind of Manchu pastry, which is now regarded as one of the most famous local pastries served at all seasons.
+The making of this snack is simple: add eggs into the flour, roll the pasta into noodles, and then fry them until they turn to a golden color; and finally, mix the cool noodles thoroughly with the syrup of white sugar, honey and cream.
 It should be solidified before cutting into squares.

-This porridge is usually made of millet or broom corn millet flour, drizzles with diluted sesame paste and spiced salt.
+This porridge is usually made of millet or broom corn millet flour, and drizzles with diluted sesame paste and spiced salt.
 Although the porridge is made with those simple ingredients, it is not easy to cook it well.
-The cook must be patient and keep stirring the porridge carefully until it turns to sticky.
+The cook must be patient and keep stirring the porridge carefully until it thickens.
 It is a very good breakfast choice in winter.